bxparks/EpoxyDuino/libraries/EpoxyPromAvr/README.md

     * ESP8266 and ESP32,
     * AVR, STM32 and others

-This library implements the EEPROM API from the ESP8266 and ESP32 Arduino Cores.
+This library implements the EEPROM API from the AVR and STM32 Arduino Cores.
-See [EpoxyPromAvr](../EpoxyPromAvr/) for the AVR version.
+See [EpoxyPromEsp](../EpoxyPromEsp/) for the ESP8266/ESP32 version.

-The EEPROM contents are buffered in memory, then saved to a file called `epoxypromdata` in the current directory upon the `EEPROM.commit()` or `EEPROM.end()` methods.

 ## Usage